Mister Bones

-Keith David provides the voice of Mister Bones in Stargirl.
+Keith David voices Mister Bones in Stargirl.

 Fictional character biography

 Origin

 Dr. Benjamin (also known as Amos) Love, a gynecologist, injected six pregnant women with an experimental mutagenic drug.
 Each of the women gave birth to a metahuman child.
-Dr. Love kidnapped the infants and raised them himself, never allowing them to leave the house.
+Love kidnapped the infants and raised them himself, never allowing them to leave the house.
 The children learned all they knew from books, radio, and television.
 Later, the six young adults learned the true story of their origin from reading Love's diary and confronted him.
-They decided to execute him for what he did to them and Bones took Dr. Love out in the desert alone to kill him with his cyanide touch; the doctor begged for his life and Bones felt pity for him and let him go.
-Bones later showed the rest of his "family" the grave of Doctor Love.
-After the supposed death of Doctor Love and taking their cue from the superheroes they had watched on television, the six created costumes to go with the names Doctor Love had given them and called their group Helix with them taking on names like Penny Dreadful, Tao Jones, Kritter, Baby Boom, and Arak Wind-Walker.
+They decided to execute him for what he did to them and Bones took Love out in the desert alone to kill him with his cyanide touch; the doctor begged for his life and Bones felt pity for him and let him go.
+Bones later showed the rest of his "family" Love's grave.
+After the supposed death of Love and taking their cue from the superheroes they had watched on television, the six created costumes to go with the names Love had given them and called their group Helix with them taking on names like Penny Dreadful, Tao Jones, Kritter, Baby Boom, and Arak Wind-Walker.

 Working with Helix

 The team kidnapped the Infinitor Fury in an attempt to extort money.
 Although they were defeated by Fury's teammates, Infinity, Inc., Helix managed to escape.
 Later, the second Wildcat (Yolanda Montez) learned that she was in fact a cousin of Helix's new member Carcharo and that they are both products of the same genetic experiments as Helix.
 The two teams battled to a stalemate and Mr. Bones was arrested while the others escaped.
 Later, Mr. Bones was freed from prison by Doctor Love.

 Carcharo soon turned on the Helix and kidnapped Mr. Bones.
-In the ensuing struggle Carcharo is stabbed with a long piece of metal and in a last-ditch effort bit Bones' leg off, and then died from cyanide poisoning.
+In the ensuing struggle Carcharo is stabbed with a long piece of metal and in a last-ditch effort bit Bones's leg off, and then died from cyanide poisoning.
 To make sure Bones got medical care, Helix turned themselves in to the authorities.
 Mr. Bones received an artificial leg and Dr. Beth Chapel (Doctor Midnight) helped him recover from his injuries, and the two formed a friendly relationship.